Cafu: Club career

+Early career

 It was during this time, however, that São Paulo youth coach Telê Santana became Cafu's mentor.
 He suggested that Cafu move from right midfield to wingback, a spot into which Cafu made the transition with ease despite never previously playing the position.
 He had soon anchored onto the first team, as São Paulo won back-to-back Copa Libertadores and Intercontinental Cup in 1992 and 1993.
 In 1994, he was named the South American Footballer of the Year.
 Halfway through the 1994–95 season, Cafu joined Spanish side Real Zaragoza, winning the 1995 Cup Winners' Cup with them (though he had injury issues and did not play in the final).
 He then left Zaragoza to join Brazilian club Juventude.

+Rise to prominence and success

+1997-98: Debut at AS Roma

+After a brief stint back in Brazil with Palmeiras in 1996, Cafu returned to Europe once again the next year, this time with AS Roma, signing a deal worth 14,7 million Italian lire (€7.6 million).
+On 31 August 1997, he made his debut for the club in a league game against Hellas Verona, delivering an assist in that game.
+Under manager Zdeněk Zeman, he quickly earned his place in the starting XI and led the club to a fourth-place finish in Serie A, qualifying them for the UEFA Cup.
+In total, Cafu made 36 appearances, scoring his only goal in a league match against Inter Milan on 11 April 1998.

+1998-2001: Starting XI and European success

+After a stellar FIFA World Cup, where he reached the final and only lost out to host nation France, Cafu continued to be a crucial member of the Giallorossi, despite missing out on multiple matches.
+The team finished in 6th place and reached the quarterfinals of the UEFA Cup, only losing out to Atlético Madrid 4–2 on aggregate.
+In 1999–2000, manager Zeman left and was replaced by Fabio Capello, but Cafu remained an integral member.
+He still led the club into European slots, placing 6th, and won the Scudetto the following year, helping the club in a dense title race with Lazio and Juventus.